 Slow Cooker Whole Chicken Bone Broth

-This bone broth is made using a whole chicken in the slow cooker so you can easily have delicious shredded chicken and perfect bone broth with one easy method!
+This chicken bone broth is the easiest way to make bone broth!
+Using a whole chicken in the slow cooker yields both shredded chicken and rich bone broth.

-Bone broth is a nutrient powerhouse!
+Bone broth is a powerhouse ingredient!
 It’s packed with collagen, healthy fats and protein, and is far tastier than plain ol’ stock that you’ll find on the shelf at the store.
 It seems like a daunting, time-consuming thing to make with hard-to-find ingredients, but this version is the easiest one you’ll find.
-All you need is a whole chicken, some vegetables, and you’ll have perfectly cooked shredded chicken and nourishing bone broth.
+All you need is a whole chicken, some vegetables, and you’ll have perfectly cooked, shredded chicken and nourishing bone broth.

 - Whole chicken.
 Yes, just a whole raw chicken!
 It’s very helpful if the chicken still has the neck as this adds extra collagen.